 Because this scholars program is about entrepreneurship, the requirements are different than the other scholars or certificates programs within the college.
-Specifically, the Engineering Scholars in Entrepreneurship programs rewards students who actively participate in non-credit, extracurricular, real-world experience.
+Specifically, the Engineering Scholars in Entrepreneurship program rewards students who actively participate in non-credit, extracurricular, real-world experience.

-Entrepreneurship program.
 After their acceptance to the program, students must complete 1 required 3-hour course and then successfully complete a sufficient number of external entrepreneurial experiences selected from the list below.
 College of Engineering students should have a minimum of 30 undergraduate hours to apply to the program.

 One of the following courses is required: